zarko379/Lexicon/README.md

 # Lexicon

 Lexicon is a locally executed AI chat application designed to provide fast and natural responses without requiring an internet connection.
-It utilizes the **Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf** model to process and generate responses.
+It utilizes the **Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf** model to process and generate responses (You can use your own model, but you need to change the path from main.py and from the compilation command).

 ## Features